MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/billing.md

 [!INCLUDE [sqlserver2022](../../includes/applies-to-version/sqlserver2022.md)]

-You may use a pay-as-you-go billing option to license SQL Server with Azure Arc.
+You may use a pay-as-you-go billing option to activate and run SQL Server with Azure Arc.
 This option is an alternative to using the traditional license agreement. [!INCLUDE[sql-server-2022](../../includes/sssql22-md.md)] introduces this option in setup and allows you to activate your instance for use in production without supplying a product key.
 See [SQL Server installation guide](../../database-engine/install-windows/install-sql-server.md).

 ## Prerequisites